Discover what you are naturally good at

 Why are Hard Skills Important to Train For

-When interning at a company, you will develop many new skills.
-These will depend upon the specific brand you intern for but expect these hard skills to be valuable for years to come.
-No one can unteach you these skills, but make sure you put in the effort to stay up-to-date on your technical skills.
+This makes you a valuable employee, which is the true point of learning such skills.
+Although education might seem like a long process in order to reach the outcome of employment at the end it provides you with life-long skills, but also a formal recognition of those skills.
+If your career requires you to intern at a company, you will develop many new skills whilst “on the job”.
+These will depend upon the specific company you intern for but expect these hard skills to be valuable for years to come.
+Although you can always list these skills on your resume, understand that they might not always stay relevant.
+So, make sure you put in the effort to stay up-to-date on your technical skills.
 Doing so is especially important, as technology is constantly evolving.

 Focus on your most relevant hard skills

 To impress potential employers and find long-term success in your career of choice, identify your own skills.
 These should be relevant to the particular field you work in.
 This way, you are not forced to learn every skill in existence.
 Rather, you can focus on those which will bring the most benefit to your work.
+There is no one definition of an important skill.
+However, you can easily identify the skills an employer demands by looking at a job description.
+Then, you can easily target these particular skills to develop them further and become a top candidate for the job.

 Additionally, finding adjacent skills to work on can make you stand out from the rest of the job prospects.
 Every industry has a general skills list that applies across employers.
 Consider the ideal candidate for your employer: what qualities do they have?
 Does the job description mention specific job duties?
+If so, think of skills that can make performing these tasks easier and try to acquire them.
+This way, you stay focused on only the most relevant skills for your job.

-Difference between hard skills and soft skills?
+Difference between hard skills and soft skills

-Soft skills are personality traits that candidates have that allow them to succeed in the workforce.
+Soft skills are personal attributes that candidates have that allow them to succeed in the workforce [1].
 Like with hard skills, there is a vast amount of soft skills that differ from person to person and industry to industry.
-However, common soft skills include communication skills, interpersonal skills, and collaboration skills.
+However, common soft skills include communication skills, interpersonal skills, creativity, problem-solving, emotional intelligence, and collaboration skills [1].
 Notice that these are traits, not technical skills or experience.
 Because of this, it is often stated that soft skills are more difficult to teach.
 They require a person to truly change their personality rather than simply observing information to acquire the skill.

+Soft skills often aren’t learned through formal education, but instead, they require things like self-reflection and self-improvement [1].
 Having both soft and hard skills is key to career success, as they both allow a candidate to develop strengths and become more connected with their work.
-Hard skills are more tangible and easier to teach, hard skills are far more tangible, and it is easier to assess whether someone has a hard skill.
+Hard skills are more tangible and easier to teach, hard skills are far more tangible, and it is easier to assess whether someone has a hard skill [1].
+They include job training, education, life experience, certificates, and skills gained through prior employment.

 How to use hard skills to be a more effective teammate?